 - Take it easy today!
 If you want a nice, relaxing night, plan for a sunset dinner cruise to start off this vacation on the right foot.

-- If it’s the right season (December-May), consider doing a sunset whale watching cruise instead.
+- If it’s the right season (December-May), consider doing an afternoon whale-watching cruise instead.